janpolowinski/task-processing-unit-for-dswarm/README.md

 # Export #
 ##########

-# enables XML export (from the given output data model)
+# enables export from the datahub (from the given output data model)
 export.do=true

+# the mime type for the export (export on-the-fly or export from the datahub)
+# currently possible mime types are 'application/xml', 'text/turtle', 'application/trig', 'application/trix', 'application/n-quads', 'application/n-triples' and 'application/rdf+thrift' for export on-the-fly
+# and 'application/xml', 'text/turtle', 'application/trig', 'application/n-quads', 'application/rdf+xml' and 'text/n3' for export from the datahub
+export.mime_type=application/xml

 ###########
 # Results #